metio/terraform-provider-k8s/docs/data-sources/argoproj_io_app_project_v1alpha1_manifest.md

 Optional:

 - `name` (String) Name is an alternate way of specifying the target cluster by its symbolic name.
 This must be set if Server is not set.
-- `namespace` (String) Namespace specifies the target namespace for the application's resources.The namespace will only be set for namespace-scoped resources that have not set a value for .metadata.namespace
+- `namespace` (String) Namespace specifies the target namespace for the application's resources.
+The namespace will only be set for namespace-scoped resources that have not set a value for .metadata.namespace
 - `server` (String) Server specifies the URL of the target cluster's Kubernetes control plane API.
 This must be set if Name is not set.